microsoft/SigmaCollab/README.md

 wget -i download/expert_sessions.audio     # downloads the audio for the 8 expert demonstration sessions
 ```

-In the commands above, you can use the `all_sessions`, `participant_sessions`, and `expert_sessions` monikers to specify which sessions to download, followed by the modaly names as described in [Dataset Structure](DatasetStructure.md).
+In the commands above, you can use the `all_sessions`, `participant_sessions`, and `expert_sessions` aliases to specify which sessions to download, followed by the modality names as described in [Dataset Structure](DatasetStructure.md).
-The commands will download a set of corresponding .tag.gz files, which you can decompress into a data subdirectory as follows:
+The commands will download a set of corresponding .tar.gz files, which you can decompress into a data subdirectory as follows:

 ```bash
 mkdir data